 Entering the final week of the season, Draymond Green’s reign as the Big Ten’s top player isn’t threatened as he’s on course to take home the league’s Player of the Year honors (announced next Monday).
 Why not?
 Green is the lone player who averages a double-double.
 And his leadership is off the charts, as Green already has led the Spartans to a share of the Big Ten title.
 But what has happened to Jared Sullinger, who is in the worst funk of the season?
 As Sullinger has slipped, the Buckeyes have faded from Big Ten contention.
 Wisconsin’s Jordan Taylor, Penn

 While the Ohio State at Michigan State game has lost luster with the Buckeyes’ defeat at home to Wisconsin on Sunday, it still looms as the most attractive game of the week.
 Also, it’s a big week for Wisconsin, which wants to finish fourth to earn a bye in the Big Ten tourney.
 Purdue and Indiana are giving chase, but the Badgers own the tiebreaker over both and only need to win one of their final two to guarantee a bye.
 And can Northwestern finish fast to build its NCAA resume?
 1. Ohio State at Michigan State, Sunday, March 4.

 It’s time to release my latest Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.
-See Brent’s rankings in this post.
+Also, did you see my top 10 Big Ten plays from the past week?
+Watch them and vote for your top play.
 The latest national polls are out, as well.
-Where does your team land?
-And check out all of the Big Ten statistical leaders.
+1. Michigan State (24-5, 13-3) – Winners of